 9. Write Letters on Behalf of Individuals or Organizations

-10. Provide Pro Bono Work for Service Members
+10. Provide Pro Bono Work for Servicemembers

 The military is greatly affected by disasters as well.
 In addition to directly helping members of the military, volunteers can also answer questions for other volunteer attorneys who call for a consultation.
-Service members might be abroad, so working remotely is not unusual.
+Servicemembers might be abroad, so working remotely is not unusual.

 Learn More About Online Pro Bono Work

-Note that if you are looking for COVID-19 related pro bono work opportunities, the ABA has a page for disaster relief pro bono.
+Note that if you are looking for COVID-19-related pro bono work opportunities, the ABA has a page for disaster relief pro bono.

-Whatever your interests are, there are many opportunities to continue to do pro bono work—even (or especially) during trying times like these.
+Whatever your interests are, there are many opportunities to continue to do pro bono work — even (or especially) during trying times like these.